Generalizing the divisibility property of rectangle domino tilings

 In the base case, when the graph has no faces, there exists a sign function vacuously.
 Now assume that there exists a sign function for every graph with $k - 1$ faces, and consider a graph with $k$ faces.
 Choose an edge $e_0$ which borders the outer face, and suppose the inner face it borders is face $F$.
 Now if we delete all the edges which belong to $F$ but no other face of the graph, we are left with a graph $G^\prime$ with $k - 1$ faces.
 By the inductive hypothesis, there exists a sign function $f^\prime$ on this graph.
 For the original graph $G$, we now define $f(e) = f^\prime(e)$ if $e$ belongs to $G^\prime$, and $f(e) = 1$ otherwise.
 By definition, every face other than $F$ must be positive.
 If $F$ is positive, we are done.
 If not, set $f(e_0) = -1$.
 Then $F$ becomes positive while leaving all the other faces unchanged, so $f$ is a sign function. \end{proof}

 Now we would like to describe sign functions $\s$ on an arbitrary compound graph $H$ such that $\s e_1 = \s e_2$ whenever $e_1 \cong e_2$ (we call this ``respecting the equivalence relation").
-Call this set $S(H)$.
+Call the set of such functions $S(H)$.
 The ultimate goal of our discussion is to show that $S(H)$ is non-empty.

 First, however, we must introduce one more related graph, the \emph{reduced graph}.
 The reduced graph, denoted $R$, is formed by taking the compound graph, for each copy of the base graph identifying all its vertices, then deleting the resulting self-loops.
 The planar embedding of the stems and leaves are retained.
 The reduced graph is also a planar bipartite graph, where the copies of the base graph are of one color and the stems and leaves are of another.
 In general, $R$ has no perfect matchings, but it will still be convenient to consider sign functions on $R$.
+A reduced graph with an accompanying sign function is shown in Figure~\ref{fig:reduced}.

 Let $S(G)$ denote the set of sign functions on the base graph of $H$, and let $S(R)$ denote the set of sign functions on the reduced graph of $H$.

 \begin{lemma} There exists a one-to-one correspondence $\phi\colon S(H) \rightarrow S(G) \times S(R)$. \end{lemma}